nhayward/BookLightEditorial/user/pages/06.blog/why-you-need-an-editor-to-self-publish/item.md

 ---
-title: 'Do You Need an Editor to Self-Publish?'
+title: 'Why You Need an Editor to Self-Publish'
 date: '07-04-2015 00:00'
 taxonomy:
     category: